What we know about the Moderna Covid-19 vaccine - The Courier

 – What stage is the Moderna rollout at in each of the four UK nations?

-People in Wales will get first doses of the vaccine from Wednesday, at the West Wales General Hospital in Carmarthen.
+People in Wales got their first doses of the vaccine from Wednesday last week, at the West Wales General Hospital in Carmarthen.

+Scotland’s clinical director Professor Jason Leitch said the vaccine had been given to patients at the Hydro in Glasgow last week.

 It has not been confirmed when the rollout of Moderna will begin in Northern Ireland.